xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

        consensus from the protocol developers, that the IETF should not focus resources on CIM extensions.

+       **Status Update**:
-       **Status Update**: The IETF didn't dedicate any resources on CIM extensions.
+       : The IETF didn't dedicate any resources on CIM extensions.

-   2. The workshop had rough consensus from the protocol developers that the IETF should not spend resources on COPS-PR development.
+   3. The workshop had rough consensus from the protocol developers that the IETF should not spend resources on COPS-PR development.
        So far, the operators have only very limited experience with COPS-PR.
 In general, however, they felt that further development of COPS-PR might be a waste of resources as they assume that COPS-PR does not really address their requirements.

+       **Status Update**:
-       **Status Update**: The IETF has reclassified COPS Usage for Policy Provisioning {{?RFC3084}}
+       : The IETF has reclassified COPS Usage for Policy Provisioning {{?RFC3084}}
        to Historic status.

-   3. The workshop had rough consensus from the protocol developers that the IETF should not spend resources on SPPI PIB definitions.
+   5. The workshop had rough consensus from the protocol developers that the IETF should not spend resources on SPPI PIB definitions.
        The operators had rough consensus that they do not care about SPPI PIBs.

+       **Status Update**:
-       **Status Update**: The IETF has reclassified Structure of Policy Provisioning Information {{?RFC3159}}, as well as three Policy Information Bases ({{?RFC3317}}, {{?RFC3318}}, and {{?RFC3571}}) to Historic status.
+       : The IETF has reclassified Structure of Policy Provisioning Information {{?RFC3159}}, as well as three Policy Information Bases ({{?RFC3317}}, {{?RFC3318}}, and {{?RFC3571}}) to Historic status.